-The Minister of the Environment and Climate Change issued directions under the Waste Diversion Transition Act, 2016 (WDTA) to Ontario Tire Stewardship (OTS) to wind up the Used Tires Program by December 31, 2018 in order to transition tires to individual producer responsibility under the Resource Recovery and Circular Economy Act, 2016.
+In February 2017, the Minister of the Environment and Climate Change issued directions under the Waste Diversion Transition Act, 2016 (WDTA) to Ontario Tire Stewardship (OTS) to wind up the Used Tires Program on December 31, 2018.
+This will enable the transition of tires to individual producer responsibility under the Resource Recovery and Circular Economy Act, 2016.

 Used Tires Program Wind Up Plan

-The plan details how the Used Tires Program will be wound up by December 31, 2018 and OTS soon after and outlines a seamless shift of current collection and recycling for used tires from OTS to producers while still ensuring ease and convenience for consumers.
+The plan details how the Used Tires Program will be wound up on December 31, 2018 and OTS soon after.
+It also outlines how collection and recycling of used tires will continue up to December 31, 2018 to ensure continuous convenience for consumers.

 Key actions include: